MicroCT-Based Vascular Imaging in Bone and Peri-Implant Tissues

 Imaging of Murine Mandible and Teeth

 The mouse teeth were imaged using a SkyScan 1172 (Fig. 4).
 Imaging parameters included an acceleration voltage of 80 kV, a current of 124 μA, and an isotropic voxel size of 1 μm.
-We acquired 3602 projection images, recorded over a sample rotation of 360°, (4000 x 2672 px, 4 averaged to one, each exposed for 6260 ms).
+We acquired 3602 projection images (4000 x 2672 px, 4 averaged to one, each exposed for 6260 ms), recorded over a sample rotation of 360°.

 For murine mandibles and teeth, decalcification is unnecessary due to the distinct X-ray attenuation properties of μAngiofil and bone tissue.
-This allows clear visualization of the microvasculature of the vasculature within the mandible, periodontal ligament, and the teeth (even within their pulp chamber) without compromising bone structure (Fig. 4).
+This allows clear visualization of the microvasculature within the mandible, periodontal ligament, and teeth (even within their pulp chamber) without compromising bone structure (Fig. 4).

 Figure 4: MicroangioCT of the vasculature of C57BL/6 mice teeth.
 A: View onto a virtual section parallel to the crowns of the murine teeth: pulp chambers are visible, and the pulpal vessels are presented.
 The inset shows a full view of the tomographic dataset.
 B: Sagittal section through the mandible.
 The microvessels within the pulp cavities and root canals are distinguishable.
 C: Detailed view of the dentogingival plexus and periodontal ligament vessels (PLV).